BrandonRomano/static-lite/README.md

 # Static Lite

-Static Lite is a template for generating static sites, powered entirely by NPM scripts.
+Static Lite is a minimalist configuration for generating static sites, powered entirely by NPM scripts.

 ## Getting Started

-Clone down this repo, then run the following inside of it:
+Clone down this repo, then run the following inside:

 ```
 npm i && npm run watch